For the Purrbabies

 Designate a peaceful area in your home where your dog can relax, away from loud noises and distractions.
 This might be a spare room, a corner of the living room, or even a special crate.
 Fill it with their favorite toys and blankets to make it as comfortable as possible.
 Over time, your dog will learn to associate this space with quiet and calmness, which can significantly reduce their need to bark.

-Training is a great way to teach dogs better communication skills, and extra playtime can help keep them from feeling bored or lonely.
+Training is a great way to teach dogs better communication skills, and extra playtime can prevent them from feeling bored or lonely.
 Plus, a tired dog will be less likely to bark without cause.

 It can be easy to feel overwhelmed or embarrassed if your furry friend barks excessively, but there’s no need to fret.
 Some common mistakes you can avoid when trying to alter your dog’s barking habits are:

 A barking dog can be frustrating and disruptive, but remember that showing your agitation by yelling or cursing will only make the dog feel worse.
-Physical abuse should never, ever be used against a dog.
-It’s not only ineffective — it’s illegal.
+And, of course, physical abuse should never, ever be used against a dog.
+It’s not only ineffective—it’s illegal.

 Instead, focus on patience and practice and helping your dog grow into the happy healthy pup you know they’re capable of being.
 Barking can seem like a big problem, but with hard work and positive reinforcement, even the barkiest dogs can be kept under control with the proper training methods.